Submissions

 Author information

-Author information is given as follows: Surname, initials: e-mail; ORCID iD; name of the department, name of the educational institution, address of the educational institution.
+Author information is given as follows: Family Name, Given Name: e-mail; ORCID iD; name of the department, name of the educational institution, address of the educational institution.

 The ORCID profile should provide information on the researcher's affiliation, education, and publications for the last three years.